peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithAdjustExponent(
         bool adjustExponent);

-Copies this PrecisionContext and sets the copy's "AdjustExponent" property to the given value.
+Copies this EContext and sets the copy's "AdjustExponent" property to the given value.

 <b>Parameters:</b>